TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/Typoscript/Index.rst

 The TypoScript property :code:`integrity` has been introduced with TYPO3 CMS version 7.3.
 This configuration allows integrators to specify a SRI hash in order to allow a verification of the integrity of externally hosted JavaScript files.

-SRI (Sub-Resource Integrity) is a
-`W3C specification <http://www.w3.org/TR/SRI/>`_
-that allows web developers to ensure that resources hosted on third-party servers have not been tampered with.
+SRI (Sub-Resource Integrity) is a `W3C specification <http://www.w3.org/TR/SRI/>`_ that allows web developers to ensure that resources hosted on third-party servers have not been tampered with.

-The TypoScript property can be used used for the following PAGE
+The TypoScript property can be used for the following PAGE
 properties:

 * :code:`page.includeJSLibs`